atulyaai/Atulya-Cpanel/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[Feature] Short description"
+title: '[FEATURE] '
-labels: enhancement
+labels: 'enhancement, triage'
 assignees: ''
 ---

-## Is your feature request related to a problem?
+**Is your feature request related to a problem?
+Please describe.**
 A clear and concise description of what the problem is.

-## Describe the solution you'd like
+**Describe the solution you'd like**
-What you want to happen.
+A clear and concise description of what you want to happen.

-## Describe alternatives you've considered
+**Describe alternatives you've considered**
-Any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions.

-## Additional context
+**Additional context**
-Add any other context or screenshots.
+Add any other context or screenshots about the feature request here.